Locations:

 Diagnosis and Tests

-Your healthcare provider will perform a physical examination and ask about your symptoms and health history.
-If your provider suspects TTP, they will order diagnostic tests.
+Your healthcare provider will perform a physical exam and ask about your symptoms and health history.
+If your provider suspects TTP, they might need to run tests like:

 • Complete blood count (CBC).
-A CBC measures the number of platelets as well as the number of red blood cells and white blood cells.
+A CBC counts your blood cells.
 People with TTP have a lower number of red blood cells and platelets.

-• Blood smear.
-Your provider places a sample of your blood on a glass slide and examines it under a microscope.
-If you have TTP, your red blood cells will be broken and torn.
+• Peripheral blood smear (PBS).
+Your provider examines a blood sample under a microscope.
+If you have TTP, your red blood cells will be broken and torn (schistocytes).

 Advertisement